 In laymen's terms, this means that, unlike every other field on that form, you don't have to enter your phone number, but if you do provide your phone number, they have your permission to bombard you with telemarketing calls and autodialers.

 The fact that this disclosure was deliberately placed out of sight unless the user scrolls down (when they have no reason to do so) feels deceptive to us and some customers might be reluctant to work with a company that engages in these tactics.

 GoFreeCredit.com doesn't appear to be certified by any actual data security firm, and while it claims to be a super-secure site, there is no evidence that this is the case aside from its word that the site is "safe and secure."
 Given the other practices engaged in by GoFreeCredit.com, potential customers might be wary of taking this company at its word.

 GoFreeCredit.com doesn't provide any kind of phone support or online customer service for its users besides email.
-Instead, it tries to redirect all inquiries to TransUnion.
-Users seeking to obtain phone support may be better advised to look elsewhere, although once signed up for the service, they will have access to phone support through TransUnion.
+Instead, it tries to redirect all inquiries to its main provider, TransUnion.
+Users seeking to obtain phone support may be better advised to look elsewhere, although once signed up for the service, they will be able to receive phone support through TransUnion.

 This is a scam.
 I just input all of my personal information and it would not give me one credit score.
 I am going to email them, and tell them off.
 I am also going to have a new credit card issued! i don’t trust them!